Maybe you’re going through a divorce right now.

 “The court may inquire of the children and take into consideration the children’s desires regarding future custody or parent-time schedules, but the expressed desires are not controlling and the court may determine the children’s custody or parent-time otherwise.
 The desires of a child 14 years of age or older shall be given added weight, but is not the single controlling factor.”

-So, if a judge takes in to account your son’s opinion about where to live, the judge will give her opinion added weight added weight.
+So, if a judge takes in to account your daughter’s opinion about where to live, the judge will give her opinion added weight added weight.
 But it will never be the single controlling factor in the judge’s decision.

 The Practical Side of Things